EDFilms/PSDto3D/README.md

     -   Note that **older Visual Studio versions should be installed before newer versions**.

     -   To create a **PSD to Maya installer**, the plug-in will be built for **all versions** of Maya.
 You should install all components above.
-Note the VS2022 installer provides all components except *Windows 10 SDK (10.0.10586.0)*, so you may avoid full installs of VS2017 and VS2019 if preferred.
+Note the VS2022 installer provides all components except *Windows 10 SDK (10.0.10586.0)*, so VS2017 and VS2019 are optional otherwise.

 ### PSD to Maya

-1. Install every version of Maya which you intend to target.
-Building the plug-in will require binaries from Maya's `\bin` directory.
-If you also want to create an installer package, then **all versions** of Maya must be installed.
+1. Consider which versions of Maya which you intend to target.
+If you want to create an installer package, then **all versions** of Maya must be installed.
 As of September 2024, the plug-in supports:

     - Maya 2020
     - Maya 2022